 Types Of Business Entities In India

 This is the easiest and the most common type of business set up in India.
 As the name indicates, it’s a single owner entity.
 Typically, when a person wants to start a business with limited capital, the sole proprietorship is the right choice.
 There are not many legal formalities that need to be done.
 With the consolidation of different taxes into one single Goods and Services Tax, registration has also become very easy.
 Even a separate PAN in the name of the firm has not required the PAN of the owner is all that is needed.
 Ownership of the sole proprietorship is non-transferable.
 Proprietors have unlimited liability, that is, the personal assets of the owner can be attached to pay off debts and other liabilities.

 As per the Partnership Act 1932, two or more persons can join hands to form a partnership.
 There can be a maximum of 20 partners.
-A partnership deed is prepared which has details of capital contribution and profit sharing of each partner.
-There are two types of partners, sleeping partner and working partner.
+A partnership deed is prepared which has details of capital contribution and profit-sharing of each partner.
+There are two types of partners, sleeping partner, and working partner.
 Working partners are also allowed to draw a salary.
 Though a partnership is required to have a separate PAN, it doesn’t have a legal standing of its own.
 The partners in a partnership firm have unlimited liability.
-Each partner is equally responsible for the profit and loss.
+Each partner is equally responsible for profit and loss.

 It is not compulsory for partnership firms to be registered with the Registrar of Firms.
 If the partnership is not registered, the partnership deed is not considered as a legal document.